 We focus primarily on creating short informational video presentations, interviewing experts, and writing articles.
 We provide the underlying sources and studies referenced in all of our presentations and articles.
 The content on this website is free to share publicly for non-commercial purposes (for more, please see “Ownership and Republishing” in our Terms and Use Agreement linked in the footer below).

 We are also working hard on a documentary film on the critical environmental challenges that our world will face in the short-term (over the next few decades).
-Our goal is to complete and release this film in early 2018.
+Our goal is to complete and release this film in late 2018 or early 2019.

 We invite you to subscribe to be notified by email of updates and also to follow us on social media.
 Thank you for visiting our website, and sharing and helping raise awareness about these issues.